 The JUNO-DS88 from Roland is designed for the stage and is perfect for professional keyboard players in all styles and genres.
 The ivory keys on this keyboard (see full specs) give it a true acoustic feel, but in a package that weighs less than 50 pounds so it’s super-portable.
 The on-board features really expand your creative options beyond what you’d get from a traditional piano, too.
 There’s an impressive selection of included sounds, most of which sound natural enough to use on-stage.
 You also get lots of options for customizing your tone right on the keyboard, saving you the need to use an external mixer for things like layering and looping.
 The JUNO-DS88 also has the ability to grow with you, with tons of free patches on Roland’s website giving you access to even more sounds and effects.

 Casio Privia PX160BK

 Casio as a brand is still battling the association with the children’s keyboards it’s best known for—but the Privia PX-160 is anything but a toy.
-It’s an especially remarkable instrument when you realize it sells for less than $500.
+It’s an especially remarkable instrument when you realize it sells for its price range.
 The simplicity of the design makes it highly functional for beginners and advanced players alike, and though it has only 18 tones—compared to the hundreds offered by more expensive pianos—the focus here is on quality and affordability rather than bells and whistles.
 The streamlined construction also makes it the lightest piano on this list, weighing in at only 25 pounds.
 This might be considered a cheap 88 key weighted keyboard, but “cheap” is only in price, not quality.